 It was the perfect storm.
 I came into the marriage with buried anxieties from my past and my wife entered with high expectations stemming from deep wounds in her previous marriage.
-My struggles shattered her trust in me; her angry response to my issues and frequent verbal abuse inflamed my PTSD symptoms.
-She wanted what she had with her previous husband, which I could not give her.
+My struggles shattered her trust in me; her angry response to my issues and non-stop verbal abuse inflamed my PTSD symptoms.
+She wanted what she had with her previous husband; something I could not give her at the time.

-She spoke often of her desire to leave me.
+She spoke repeatedly of her desire to leave me.
 For more than a year I resisted her pleas for a separation.
-Eventually, however, I realized I had no other choice but to go along with her plan that we sell our home and live separate lives.
+Eventually I realized I had no other choice but to go along with her plan that we sell our home and live separate lives.
 She gave me no other choice than to agree with her plan.

-As the turmoil at home grew, my panic attacks intensified.
+As the turmoil at home raged during my second marriage, my panic attacks greatly intensified.
 At times, these assaults sprang up out of nowhere.
 I remember feeling completely peaceful one night as I fell asleep.
 Then, at 3 a.m., I woke up overwhelmed in a state of great terror.
 What was happening to me?
 How could I feel so fearful apart from any conscious worry or threat?

 On this particular occasion, I battled the anxiousness with Scripture and prayer for an hour before I again felt the Lord’s peace again in my heart.
 I also began to recognize the devil’s role in these attacks as he sought to take advantage of my weakness and as such, I would need to fight him to get my life back.

 A Song Restores My Eternal Focus

 During this time I attended a Steve Green concert.
 As I walked into the auditorium that evening, I knew my life was over.
 Thoughts of my failures as a pastor and husband plagued me night and day.
-I believed the Lord could never again use such a disgraced vessel and that panic attacks would be my lot for the remainder of my life.
+I believed the Lord could never again use such a disgraced vessel and that panic attacks and loneliness would be my lot for the remainder of my life.